MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ScaleR is a collection of proprietary functions used for practicing data science at scale.
 For data scientists, ScaleR gives you data-related functions for import, transformation and manipulation, summarization, visualization, and analysis. *At scale* refers to the core engine's ability to perform these tasks against very large datasets, in parallel and on distributed file systems, chunking and reconstituting data when it cannot fit in memory.

+In this article, you can step through a tutorial introducing you to ScaleR.
 ScaleR functions are provided through the **RevoScaleR** package installed for free in [Microsoft R Client](r-client.md) or commercially in [Microsoft R Server](rserver.md) on supported platforms.
 ScaleR is also embedded in Azure HDInsight, Azure Data Science virtual machines, and Azure Machine Learning.
 ScaleR functions are denoted with an **rx** or **Rx** prefix to make them readily identifiable.

 ## What can you do with ScaleR?